opengamedata/opengamedata-doc/source/Adding_a_Feature.md

   4. return a list containing the calculated average.

   For a basic feature, there should only be one object in the returned list, although that one object could contain many elements.
-  For cases where you place multiple objects into the returned list, see the "**Subfeatures**" section under "**Optional Feature features**."
+  For cases where you place multiple objects into the returned list, see the "**Subfeatures**" section under "**Optional features for your Features**."

 ## **Add feature to extractors package**